Sineware/sineware/README.md

 -hda sineware.qcow2
 ```

-On Linux you can add the "-enable-kvm" option, and on macOS the "-accel hvf" option (though this appears to be broken currently).
+On Linux you can add the "-enable-kvm" option, and on macOS the "-accel hvf" option to speed up the VM with hardware acceleration.

 On first boot, you'll want to run "mkfs.ext2 /dev/sda" to create a simple filesystem on the virtual disk.
 When you reboot, it will be mounted on /Data.